MaryAngelique/MaryAngelique/README.md

 # Mary Angelique A. Abacajan

 👋 My name is **Angelique!**
-I am an enthusiastic and driven Full Stack Web Developer student in BloomTech (fka, Lambda School).
+I am an enthusiastic and driven Full Stack Web Developer.
 ![pixton-avatar-full-body](https://user-images.githubusercontent.com/51681480/150216395-d0d19409-e907-4056-8997-a40ce2dc6b54.png)

 My name is Angelique!
 The Tech Industry is in my DNA as I followed the technical footsteps of my father, who is my biggest supporter.
 Growing up in the Philippines, I remembered as a young child not having technological resources.
 As I grow up and thought about my career, I want the future generations to have an easy access to technology.
 As an enthusiastic and driven Full Stack Web Developer, currently enrolled in BloomTech's Full Stack Web Developer course.
 I am looking to secure a FrontEnd Developer or Software Developer position to utilize my strong technical and programming skills.